itbr-canada-community/documentos/code-of-conduct.md

 Community leadership will follow these Community Impact Guidelines to determine the consequences of any action they deem to violate this Code of Conduct:

-#### 1. Corrective Action
+### 1. Corrective Action
 Community Impact: Use of inappropriate language or other behavior that is considered unprofessional or frowned upon by the community.

 Consequence: Written, private notice from community leadership clarifying the nature of the violation and explaining why the behavior was inappropriate.
 A public apology may be requested.

-#### 2. Warning
+### 2. Warning
 Community Impact: Violation through a single incident or repeated actions.

 Consequence: Warning with consequences for repeated behavior.
 There may be no interactions with those involved, including unsolicited interactions with those applying the Code of Conduct, for a specified period.
 This includes avoiding interactions in community spaces as well as external channels such as social media.
 Violation of these terms may lead to a temporary or permanent ban.

-#### 3. Temporary Ban
+### 3. Temporary Ban
 Community Impact: Serious violation of community standards, including continued inappropriate behavior.

 Consequence: Temporary ban from any type of public interaction or communication with the community for a certain period.
 Public or private interactions with those involved, including unsolicited interactions with those applying the Code of Conduct, will be prohibited.
 Violation of these terms may result in a permanent ban.

-#### 4. Permanent Ban
+### 4. Permanent Ban
 Community Impact: Demonstrating a pattern of violating community norms, including continuing inappropriate behavior, harassing a person, or attacking or belittling classes of people.

 Consequence: Permanent banning of any kind of public interaction within the community.

 ## 9. Addressing Grievances

-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify [GOVERNING_BODY] with a concise description of your grievance.
+If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify the a community organizer with a concise description of your grievance.
 Your grievance will be handled in accordance with our existing governing policies.
-[LINK_TO_POLICY]

-[NOTE: Every organization's governing policies should dictate how you handle warnings and expulsions of community members.
-It is strongly recommended that you mention those policies here or in Section 7 and that you include a mechanism for addressing grievances.]

 ## 10. Scope